 Public Affairs contact: Ben Anderson, 360-902-0045

-With COVID still prevalent across Washington, diggers are asked to follow state and local health guidelines, and to be respectful of the communities and local residents they may visit while clamming.
+WDFW encourages diggers to continue to follow responsible recreation guidelines, including following all state and local health guidance as COVID cases remain high across Washington.
+Diggers are urged to be respectful of local residents and communities they may visit while clamming.

 A.M.
 TIDES ONLY:

 Oct.
 3, Sunday, 4:52 A.M.; 0.2 feet; Long Beach, Twin Harbors, Copalis